moizalicious/ballerina-pmml/README.md

 ```
 Where the root element must always be `<data>` and the child elements must have the same names that are defined in the name attribute in the data field elements of the PMML element's data dictionary (besides the target element).

 Once we have these two XML objects, we have to add them as arguments to the function `predict(xml pmml, xml data)` to obtain the predicted value.
-The outcome is returned as a Ballerina `any` typed object.
+The outcome is returned as a Ballerina `any` type variable.
 An example is given below.

 ### Example For Classification Using The Iris Data Set
 The following XML code is a trained classification model in the form of PMML for the iris data set.
 Using this machine learning model we can predict which species a flower would come under (setosa, versicolor or verginica), based on the flower's sepal length, sepal width, petal length & petal width.
 To do this, download the following XML code and save it as `RegressionIris.pmml` in your Ballerina project.